 Slow Growth in Visual Search

-Google and Bing do offer visual search, it is not used as extensively as text-based search though!
-Last two years has been a challenge and a lot of players in this market were trying to figure out the accuracy levels from image search results as such.
-Pinterest, Amazon and eBay offer visual search too, along with a lot of small players like TinEye and picsearch.
-This domain would continue to see more niche players and will continue to grow.
-For marketing, having text, image alt tags, embedding visual search among apps, and building image libraries is a good way to get started.
-Upon advancements, advertising opportunities would slow grow in visual search as well.
+Google and Bing do offer visual search, although it is not used as extensively as text-based search.
+The last two years have been a challenge, and a lot of players in this market were trying to figure out the accuracy levels from image search results.
+Pinterest, Amazon, and eBay offer visual search, too, along with a lot of small players, like TinEye and picsearch.
+This domain will continue to see more niche players and will continue to grow.
+For marketing, having text and image alt tags, embedding visual search among apps, and building image libraries is a good way to get started.
+Upon advancements, advertising opportunities will slowly grow in visual search as well.

 Example: you can upload and image or URL of the image to start searching